Understanding SERP Analysis: Steps, Tools and Insights

 Match the type of content and structure that’s already ranking (but improve on it)

-Use keyword variations naturally, especially in headers and intros
+Use keyword variations naturally, especially in headers and introductions

-Consider structured data for eligibility in featured snippets and other SERP features
+Consider structured data for eligibility in featured snippets and other feature

 Tracking and Iterating Over Time

-After you publish, SERP analysis doesn’t stop.
+After you publish, the process doesn’t stop.
 You should:

 Check whether your page appears in SERP features and how that changes